Distance between Beijing (PEK) and Avignon (AVN)

 How far is Avignon from Beijing?

-There are several ways to calculate distances between Beijing and Avignon.
-Here are two common methods:
+There are several ways to calculate the distance from Beijing to Avignon.
+Here are two standard methods:

 Vincenty's formula (applied above)- 5260.774 miles